-When you get home, eat a little something and then take one of your pain pills with some water or any other carbonated beverage.
+When you get home, eat a little something and then take one of your pain pills in accordance with the prescription.
 It is best to eat about 20 minutes prior to taking your medication.
 You can take 400-600mg of Ibuprofen or Advil in addition to the pain pills.

 If sutures were placed, they will dissolve on their own in about 7-10 days.
 If the biopsy was done on your lip, avoid stretching your lips by opening wide or smiling.
 If the biopsy was done on your tongue, try to limit your tongue movements.